ravishroshanms/AppModelSamples/Samples/SampleChatAppWithShare/README.md

 2. Windows OS version 10.0.19000.0 +
 3. Microsoft Visual C++ Redistributables

-### PackageWithExternalLocationCppApp
+### SampleChatAppWithShare

 A non-package native Windows desktop Win32 GUI application written in C++.
 It installs a Signed Sparse Package and uses it to act as a Share Target.

-* Registration of a Signed Sparse Package and handling of Shared photos happens in WinMain.cpp.
+* Registration of a Signed Sparse Package happens in PackageIdentity.cpp.

+* Handling of Shared Data happens in ShareTargetManager.cpp.

 * Files to package and sign to create a Sparse Package for use with the app are located in the PackageWithExternalLocationCppSample directory inside PackageWithExternalLocation sample.